tyfried/tyfried.github.io/_portfolio/portfolio-1.md

 <img src='/images/sunesiary.png'><br/>

 Sunesiary adapts a wiki towards a novel model for aggregating and refining contextual discourse.
 The mission is to provide a neutral, trusted repository of context.
-Visit [www.sunesiary.org](https://www.sunesiary.org) to learn more.
+I have developed a [proposal](http://tyfried.github.io/files/discourse.pdf) for future study of this project in graduate school.
+Visit [www.sunesiary.org](https://www.sunesiary.org) to see a prototype.